 The Logical Link Control (LLC) responsible for managing frames to upper and lower layers, Flow control mechanism and Error checking.

-Application Layer (Layer 7) is the closest osi layer to user and it is the interface between applications and the underlying Layers.
+Application Layer (Layer 7) is the closest layer to user.
+It is the interface between applications and the underlying Layers.
 It provides the provision of the communication between Applications.
 Application Layer let programs to reach different network resources.

 As you know in a network there are some common network devices like Hubs, Repeaters, Bridges, Switches and Routers.
 These devices operates in different Layers of OSI model.
 Lets check this devices and the Layers they are used.